blakelapierre/helloworld/sprints.md

                         very powerful now (commit -> new deployment and/or update existing deployment), can be exponentially more powerful in the future

             x game should be more than a black screen that wants access to your mic

-        Rob and Blake chat (as soon as we can, hopefully today (Thu March 20))

         game should actually be in sync